The internal communication playbook

 I suggest the only difference you would see is the audience.

 The basic questions we ask ourselves as an external communications practitioner remain the same when performing internal communications – Where is your audience?
 What insights do we have about them?
 What objectives are they trying to achieve?
 How do we influence them?
 What’s the implementation plan?
-How do we measure our success?
+How do we measure success?

 These questions are the same whichever your audience.
 Therefore, there should be no reason as to why we can’t all be advocates for internal communication.